The Misunderstood Magic of Annotation, the Powerhouse Tool for Reading, Writing, and Revising

 Each morning will be interactive whole group and small group lessons and activities which you can take back to your classroom.
 We’ll read and write, creating models for you to use with your students next year.
 The afternoon will provide time to develop lessons tailored to your instructional context, supported by fellow participants and the program leader.

 About the presenter:

-A National Board Certified Teacher, who loves creating a classroom experience that emboldens students to read and write their world.
-Kate is a Heinemann Fellow who presents at local, state and national conventions.
+A National Board Certified Teacher and Heinemann Fellow, Kate loves creating a classroom experience that emboldens students to read and write their world.
+Kate presents at local, state and national conventions.
 She has published articles from her own classroom experiences empowering passionate readers and writers who own their reading and writing lives.